Have questions? Mail aitxchallenge@gmail.com !

 Are we interested in targeted treatments for cancer?

 Tumor somatic sequencing results and precision oncology targeted treatments are out of scope.
 However, germline variants that indicate a predisposition to cancers, including rare cancers, are within scope.
-Non-cancer somatic variant testing (e.g., to detect mosaicism or guide treatment decisions for congenital vascular anomalies) found in the input patient.phenotype field and/or as part of the question stem are also in scope.
+Other somatic variant testing (e.g., to detect mosaicism or guide treatment decisions for congenital vascular anomalies) mentioned in the patient.clinical_context input field and/or as part of the question stem are also in scope.

 What about structural variants?